neondatabase/website/content/docs/manage/projects.md

 Response:

-The response includes information about the roles, the default database, the root branch (`main`), and the read-write compute endpoint that is created with the project.
+The response includes information about the roles, the default database, the primary branch (`main`), and the read-write compute endpoint that is created with the project.

 ```json
 {